 Adjust the amount of cocoa powder by tasting your oatmeal and check that the oats have been softened enough.

-Serve straight away, topped with leftover bananas or toppings of your choice (pineapple chunks, dried fruit, extra chocolate chunks or raspberries)
+Serve straight away whilst still hot, topped with leftover bananas or toppings of your choice.

 You can eat it as it is, but if you have any bananas leftover, chop them on the top.